 Hypertension may well be the medical term given for high blood pressure, but there is another name that is sometimes used – “The Silent Killer”.

-One in three adults are affected by high blood pressure, but as many as a third of these can be unaware of a problem.
+One in three adults are affected by the condition, but as many as a third of these can be unaware of a problem.
 They feel the odd twinge or headache, but simply put this down to feeling a little under the weather.
 Consider this – hypertension is the biggest cause of strokes known, it also has a massive say in the amount of heart related problems we suffer from.

 Essential reading: Compared smart blood pressure monitors with our interactive tool